mailjet/mailjet-apiv3-php-simple/README.md

 ```

 You can also test a newsletter by sending it to some specified recipients before making the real sending.
-To do so, you have to perform a `POST` request on a newsletter with action `test` like in the following example :
+To do so, you have to perform a `POST` request on a newsletter with action `test` like in the following example:

 ```php
 function testNewsletter($newsletter_id) {